History of the battery: Invention

 Volta's original pile models had some technical flaws, one of them involving the electrolyte leaking and causing short-circuits due to the weight of the discs compressing the brine-soaked cloth.
-A Scotsman named William Cruickshank solved this problem by laying the elements in a box instead of piling them in a stack.
+A Scotsman named William Cruickshank solved this problem by laying the elements horizontally in a box instead of piling them in a stack.
 This was known as the trough battery.
 Volta himself invented a variant that consisted of a chain of cups filled with a salt solution, linked together by metallic arcs dipped into the liquid.
 This was known as the Crown of Cups.
 These arcs were made of two different metals (e.g., zinc and copper) soldered together.
 This model also proved to be more efficient than his original piles, though it did not prove as popular.

 Another problem with Volta's batteries was short battery life (an hour's worth at best), which was caused by two phenomena.
 The first was that the current produced electrolyzed the electrolyte solution, resulting in a film of hydrogen bubbles forming on the copper, which steadily increased the internal resistance of the battery (this effect, called polarization, is counteracted in modern cells by additional measures).
 The other was a phenomenon called local action, wherein minute short-circuits would form around impurities in the zinc, causing the zinc to degrade.
-The latter problem was solved in 1835 by the English inventor William Sturgeon, who found that amalgamated zinc, whose surface had been treated with some mercury, didn't suffer from local action.
+The latter problem was solved in 1835 by the English inventor William Sturgeon, who found that amalgamated zinc, whose surface had been treated with some mercury, did not suffer from local action.

 Despite its flaws, Volta's batteries provide a steadier current than Leyden jars, and made possible many new experiments and discoveries, such as the first electrolysis of water by the English surgeon Anthony Carlisle and the English chemist William Nicholson.